shotstack/pexels-quote-image-demo/README.md

-# Shotstack Pexels Demo
+# Shotstack Motivational Quote Maker Demo

 This project demonstrates how to use the Shotstack cloud video editing API to create an image using an HTML form and image sourced from the Pexels image library.

-An HTML web form allows the user to search the Pexels library via the Pexels API, choose a style and add a title.
-An image is the created by the Shotstack API using the images returned by the Pexels search and the track and title entered by the user.
+An HTML web form allows the user to search the Pexels library via the Pexels API, choose a style, and add a block of text.
+An image is the created by the Shotstack API using the images returned by the Pexels search, and the track and text entered by the user.

-View the live demo at: https://shotstack.io/demo/pexels/
+View the live demo at: https://shotstack.io/demo/motivational-quote-maker/

-The demo is built using Node JS and can be used with either Express Framework or deployed as a serverless projects using AWS Lambda and API Gateway.
+The demo is built using Node.js and can be used with either Express Framework or deployed as a serverless projects using AWS Lambda and API Gateway.

 ### Requirements

-- Node 8.10+
+- Node 12+
 - Pexels API key: https://www.pexels.com/api
 - Shotstack API key: https://dashboard.shotstack.io/register